cybalex/oauth_server/README.md

 bin/console oauth-server:user:create --username=test --email=test@domain.com --password=test;
 ```

 Grant type `password` requires client password and username to generate a token.
-Read more about possible values
+Read more about other grant types
 at [oauth2 official page](https://oauth.net/2/).

-!!!!ATTENTION do not run doctrine:schema:update in production env if the project is using production database :D. Use
+!!!!ATTENTION: do not run `doctrine:schema:update` in production environment if the project is using a production database.
-doctrine migrations instead!
+Use a doctrine migrations instead!

 Usage example
 ----
-Use Postman or curl or whatever analog utility you like to generate an access token for user **test**:
+Use Postman or curl or whatever alternative utility you like to generate an `access_token` for user **test**:

 URL example: http://localhost:8081/oauth/v2/token?client_id=4_6184oy4vhtcswgc4gco0okwcwok0okg0888g0c0wo808c4wow4&client_secret=2o5cvobsdaasc88840084kw4koco0o40ockso4ksgs84gwws44&grant_type=password&username=test&password=test